BenKMorley/Finite-Size-Scaling-Analysis/README.md

  - Andreas Juettner    <juettner@soton.ac.uk>
  - Ben Kitching-Morley <bkm1n18@soton.ac.uk>

+## Preamble
+For the p-value graph with monomial terms use the pvalues_monomial_terms.py script.
+You can change N=2 in the script.
+Here follows the readme taken from the main repository

 ## Introduction:
 These scripts were used for the data analysis underlying the paper